Huang-CL/Magrathea/README.md

 should configure, build, and install the gsl package.
 A few prerequisites, such as `g++`, `make`, `make-guile`, may need to be install following the error messages throughout the process.

-On Ubuntu systems, the gsl package can also be installed from the Ubuntu repository using `sudo apt-get install libgsl23 libgsl-dev gsl-bin`.
+On Ubuntu systems, the gsl package can also be installed from the Ubuntu repository using `sudo apt install libgsl27 libgsl-dev gsl-bin`.

 On Windows systems, we suggest using WSL and following the above isntructions.